 33. Buy a bigger battery (if you can)

-My take: if you can afford to go for a bigger battery, do consider it!
+My take: if you can afford to go for a bigger battery, consider the upgrade!
 SR+ is great for the daily local commute but would need a bit more planning in terms of charging stops etc compared to LR.

-But doesn’t mean SR+ battery is totally useless, you just need a bit more planning ahead into your trips.
+But that doesn't mean the SR+ battery is useless, you just need a bit more planning ahead for your trips.

-So there you have it – a list of tips on how to extend the range and efficiency on your Tesla.
+So there you have it – a list of tips on how to extend the range and efficiency of your Tesla.

 Not every tip would seem to have a massive impact on its own, but every little helps and could make a massive difference in how many miles you get from a single charge.

 …but by no means restrict yourself from having fun.
-There’s a lot of chargers that you can use to charge your vehicle when out and about.
-There are rapid chargers all over the country that can provide 80% charge in under 30 mins – many of them located along the services on UK motorways.
+There are a lot of chargers that you can use to charge your vehicle when out and about.
+There are rapid chargers all over the country that can provide 80% charge in under 30 mins – many of them located at the services on UK motorways.

 So once in a while, there’s no harm in having some fun!

-I hope you learnt a thing or two about how to extend Tesla range.
+I hope you learnt a thing or two about how to extend the Tesla range.

 What's your favourite from the list above that has worked for you?

-If you have any more Tesla battery range tips and best charging practices that you see aren’t covered here, do let me know.
+If you have any more Tesla charging tips and best charging practices that you see aren't covered here, do let me know.